-In communication network, when two entities exchange information between them, they must be agreed upon common set of rules and guidelines.
-Such set of rules and regulations which govern data communication between the devices is called network protocol.
+In a communication network, when two entities exchange information between them, they must be agreed upon a common set of rules and guidelines.
+Such a set of rules and regulations which govern data communication between the devices is called network protocol.

 Different protocols have their own set of rules and regulations in order to perform specific processes during the exchange of information between the devices.
 Such protocols are operated in different layers of network models.
 Some of the most commonly used protocols are listed below:

 - HTTP (HyperText Transfer Protocol)